 Once scene safety has been secured, with great care, lift the injured victim without bending him/her anywhere.
 Take special care that the head and neck do not bend.
 The victim should be transported in a flat condition as far as possible.
-However, if there is any deformity of the backbone or spine, the victim should be immobilized in that position only, and no attempt should be made to lay him/her flat.
+However, if there is any suspected injury to the spine, the victim should be immobilized in that position only, and no attempt should be made to lay him/her flat.

-If you have help, have another person put the stretcher in place.
+If you have help, have another person put the stretcher in place